 The SAM Program - Student Art & Music

-This Spring, Mary McGhee had the Fair Oaks students recreate Claude Monet's The Water Lily Pond while listening to a musical piece by Debussy.
+The Spring of 2016, Mary McGhee had the Fair Oaks students recreate Claude Monet's The Water Lily Pond while listening to a musical piece by Debussy.

 Fall 2014, students listened to Vivaldi's Four seasons violin concerto.
 Mary McGhee then showed them step by step how to create and paint Van Gogh's Sunflowers.